-Honors students must maintain high standards of academic performance and show progress toward completion of graduation requirements in their disciplinary majors and the Honors College.
+Honors students must maintain high standards of academic performance and show progress toward completion of graduation requirements in their disciplinary majors and the University Honors College.
 Students normally register for at least one honors course each semester.
-A student with a cumulative GPA below 3.25 (on a 4.00 = A scale) is placed on probation and is withdrawn from the college if he or she does not make reasonable progress in raising the cumulative GPA during the following semester.
+Good standing in the University Honors College requires students to maintain the following GPAs (on a 4.00 = A scale):